NeilAllen/ruby_rails/Unix-shell-initialization.md

 ## Shell modes

-Which init files get sourced by the shell is dependent on the mode in which a particular shell process runs:
+Which initializtion files get sourced by the shell is dependent on the combination of modes in which a particular shell process runs.
+There are two main, non-exclusive modes:

 * **login** - e.g. when user logs in to a system with non-graphical interface or via SSH;